St Oswald's Way Short Break

 Easy to Moderate

 What’s it like underfoot?
-On the whole the paths are well defined and maintained, but at times a bit sandy.
-Walking in soft sand on the beach can get tiring – but there’s usually a parallel path further inland.
+On the whole the paths are well defined and maintained, but at times the countryside section can encounter some muddy paths, so good footwear is essential.

 Signposting: Generally good.